 It’s common for all law firms, regardless of the company’s size and reputation to find the ideal balance between efficiency and cost when it comes to hiring employees.
 According to Legal Business World, improving profitability also involves examining the number of staff.
 They say that paying attention to the staff ratio is very important.
 For instance, creating projections for future employee populations allows a firm to anticipate falling gaps in the occupation or unwanted surpluses of a certain level of a lawyer.
-Also, it’s often more convenient to hire a paralegal, which is a relatively inexpensive employee, for certain tasks.
+Also, it’s often more convenient to hire a paralegal, who is a relatively inexpensive employee, for certain tasks.

 In law, paralegals are vital cogs in the whole legal process.
 Special Counsel underlines the importance of paralegals as they provide efficient and cost-effective deliverables.
-Corporate paralegals, in particular, are responsible for providing assistance to corporate legal departments in several areas, such as paperwork and court proceedings.
+Corporate paralegals, in particular, are responsible for assisting corporate legal departments in several areas, such as paperwork and court proceedings.
 Their day-to-day duties involve drafting legal contracts, correspondence, and other documents, while also providing support related to litigation, mediation, and arbitration — in short, they are indispensable.
 So, here are three of the most obvious signs that your firm needs to hire a paralegal:

 1. Trouble managing time